 - Must consent to a background check.

-- Be able to work 25 hours a week (Monday –Friday)
+- Must be able to work 25 hours a week (Monday –Friday)

 NOTE: Some assignments may require working nights and/or weekends.